Re-purpose a Shirt for This Easy Project!

 Fusible fleece lends structure to the bag.
 Faux leather rolled handles are a nice finishing touch.
 However, you can create fabric straps from the shirt sleeves or a complementary fabric, if you prefer.

-The finished bag, designed by Linda Turner Griepentrog for Make It Coats, is 12” tall x 15” wide x 4” deep (excluding handles).
+The finished bag, designed by Linda Turner Griepentrog for Coats & Clark, is 12” tall x 15” wide x 4” deep (excluding handles).

 PLEASE NOTE: Quilting Digest does not sell or otherwise provide patterns directly.
 We showcase patterns and projects from various vendors, bloggers and other sources.
 Please make a note of where you access a pattern (the link in the yellow box toward the end of each Quilting Digest article).
 That way you can contact Support for that source if you have downloading problems or other issues.
 Thank you!